Tom467/LabDA/README.md

 **IMPORTANT**

-There may be a delay in loading the online interface as it will go to sleep if it has not been used for a certain period of time and then need to be woken up, please wait and be patient whilst it boots.
+There may be a delay in loading the online interface as it will go to sleep if it has not been used for a certain period of time and then need a minute or two to wake up, please be patient whilst it boots.

-If that does not work, send me a message on holliswilliams@hotmail.co.uk and I will re-deploy it.

 **LabDA**